maintainence, members of the support team executed an UPDATE statement against

 In order to view the same, please perform the following steps:

-- Connect to SQL Server Management Studio on
+- Connect to SQL Server Management Studio on the OLTP instance

 - Right Click on the Replication Node in the